ssaunderss/minecraft-server/README.md

 ## Todos:
 - [ ] Terraform Files
-- [ ] Elixir Server that takes care of startup / shutdown
+- [ ] Elixir Server that takes care of automatic startup / shutdown
+- [ ] Run automated backups of the server
+- [ ] Take care of breaking Terraform v0.13 issues